Dr Jacob Phillips

 Jacob holds a first-class degree in Theology from Heythrop College, where he was awarded the Marcus Ward Prize for New Testament studies, and a distinction in his MA from King’s College London, where he was awarded the Relton Prize for Christian Doctrine.
 He completed his PhD at King’s College on Human Subjectivity in the Theology of Dietrich Bonhoeffer.

-- Forthcoming book: Mary, Star of Evangelisation: Tilling the Soil and Sowing the Seed, Paulist Press, scheduled for publication in Autumn 2017
+- Mary, Star of Evangelization: Tilling the Soil and Sowing the Seed, Mahwah: Paulist Press, 2018

 - ‘The Cup of Suffering: Dietrich Bonhoeffer’s Discipleship and German Expressionism’ in Christianity, Modernism and Apocalypse, (Studies in Religion and the Arts Series), edited by: Erik Tonning, Brill Publications, 2014